 Boat from Lake Muskoka up the Indian River to the Port Carling locks, then through to Lake Rosseau.
 From there you can head toward Port Sandfield, and under the bridge to Lake Joe.
 Interested in checking out some interesting builds in the area?
 Message us and we’ll give you a list of must sees!

 Visit the spa, have a few drinks, have dinner, or do all 3!
 I highly recommend having dinner out on the patio – watching the colours change with the sunset over Lake Joe while surrounded by all those big tall trees is just lovely.
 And the food is amazing, which certainly doesn’t hurt.

 Catch a Sunset at Huckleberry Rock Lookout Trail

 Huckleberry Rock Lookout Trail is one of the absolute best places to catch a sunset in Muskoka.
 Watch closely for the white marks on the rocks to follow the trail up to the lookout point – some of the oldest rock in the world at well over a billion years old.
 The exposed rock dotted with lichens and moss is gorgeous to begin with, but the view is out of this world.
 You can see right across Lake Muskoka.

-This is a favourite of mine year round, but I think fall is the best time to visit (link to fall in Muskoka blog post).
+This is a favourite of mine year round, but I think fall is the best time to visit.
 Be warned – there is a small portion of the trail which is steep, and the trail can be very icy in the winter.

 So there you have it – lots of things to do in Port Carling and Muskoka Lakes!
 If you need a few more (or ideas for an area we haven’t covered yet), give me a shout at Len@cottageinmuskoka.ca!